ngs-lang/ngs/readme.md

 			* The format (future feature, low priority) will include version detection and which switches are supported in which versions.
 			* The format will include how to do completion for specific arguments.
 Think `ec2kill` < `ec2din ...`.

-# How to run the POC
+# How to Run the POC

 Following instructions should work (tested on Debian)